Sashsathish/Datagrid/README.md

 ## 🚀 Credits

-The React Data Grid component was created by Pranav Dharme.
+The React Data Grid component was created by Sathish S.

 Happy coding!